Getting a New Puppy?

 Getting A New Puppy: Pedigree Paperwork

-It's essential to understand what you're getting when buying a pedigree puppy; as I said earlier, they're not cheap!
+It's essential to understand what you're getting when buying a pedigree puppy; as I said earlier, they're costly!

 Fortunately, most good breeders will prepare a puppy pack for you.
 This should contain all the information you need, such as; feeding instructions, pedigree documentation, essential training advice and puppy care instructions.

-However, you should still check that you have all the relevant breeder paperwork to ensure that you actually get what you have paid for, and don't leave the premises without it!
+However, you should still check that you have all the relevant breeder paperwork to ensure that you actually get what you have paid for.
+Please don't leave the premises without it!

 Bringing Home A New Puppy